 She stumbled towards me, only to hesitate.
 Rebecca's eyes glanced at something behind me, then flared wide.
 Her lips quivered as if finding it difficult to speak, and that was when I felt a hand at the base of my back.

-“Babe, I was worried you got lost,” Riley spoke, keeping her voice controlled, but her gaze was fixed firmly on the woman in front of us.
+“Babe, I was worried you'd gotten lost,” Riley spoke, keeping her voice controlled but her gaze was fixed firmly on the woman in front of us.

 “You should go after her,” she encouraged.

 I scrunched my brows, turning to her with a frown.
 “Huh?
 You what?”
 I asked, hardly believing what she was saying.